wallarm/product-documentation/docs/2.18/admin-en/configure-wallarm-mode.md

 ### Examples of requests sent to the server `SERVER_A`

-Examples of the requests sent to the configured server `SERVER_A` and the actions that the Wallarm WAF node applies to them are the following:
+Examples of the requests sent to the configured server `SERVER_A` and the actions that the Wallarm filtering node applies to them are the following:

 * The malicious request with the `/news` path is processed but not blocked due to the `wallarm_mode monitoring;` setting for the server `SERVER_A`.